Roopalsood/Red-Wine-Quality-Sequential-Model/README.md

 # Red-Wine-Quality-Sequential-Model
-Red Wine Quality Sequential Model Building
+Red Wine Quality Sequential Model Building.
 We have used early stopping to prevent overfitting.